 Step 2: Submitting further documents (online & postal)

-After being admitted by Abbe School of Photonics you receive a letter from the University (Master-Service-Center) asking you for further documents for enrollment.
+After being admitted by Abbe School of Photonics you receive a letter from the University (Master Service Center) asking you for further documents for enrollment.
 Please, simply follow the instructions given to you in this letter and send the requested documents which are necessary for the enrollment.
-Also, they will send you another Admission letter which you should keep because you´ll need it for the enrollment process once you are here.
+Also, the Master Service Center will send you another Admission letter which you should keep because you´ll need it for the enrollment process once you are here.

 Step 3: Enrollment

 Finally, admitted students have to come to Jena to open a new chapter in their academic career by completing the process of enrollment.
-For doing so, original, certified copies and/or translations of all of documents need to be shown.
+This process will be done in the Internationals office of our university.

 After getting admission by our Abbe School of Photonics selection committee your documents will be reviewed by the University´s central admission office (Master Service Center).
 For this, they will send you another admission letter and will inform you about what is necessary for enrolling to the university.
 The Abbe School of Photonics admission letter you´ll need for applyimg for a Visa and the Friedrich Schiller University´s admission letter for the enrollement when you arrive here.
 But don´t worry about all this information: more details will be provided via email and post to guide you through the process!